U.S. tariff response

 Current situation

-On March 26, 2025, the President of the United States, Donald Trump, announced a 25 per cent tariff on all imported automobiles, including those from Canada, effective April 3.
-In response, on April 3, Canadian Prime Minister Mark Carney announced that Canada will impose a 25 per cent tariff on U.S. vehicle imports that do not comply with the Canada-United States-Mexico Agreement.
-These actions follow earlier measures:
+Effective April 3, the President of the United States, Donald Trump, imposed a 25 per cent tariff on all imported automobiles, including those from Canada.
+In response, effective April 9, Canada implemented a 25 per cent tariff on:

 • On March 4, 2025, President Trump implemented a 25 per cent tariff on all Canadian goods and a 10 per cent tariff on Canadian energy resources.
+In response, effective March 4, Canada imposed retaliatory 25 per cent tariffs on $30 billion in U.S. goods imports for a range of mostly consumer and food products.

 • On March 7, 2025, a partial pause was implemented for tariffs on Canadian goods that fall under the CUSMA preferential rate.

 • On March 12, 2025, an additional 25 per cent tariff on U.S. imports of steel and aluminum products from several countries, including Canada, took effect.
+Effective March 13, Canada responded with 25 per cent reciprocal tariffs on U.S. steel and aluminum products, as well as tools, computers and servers, display monitors, sport equipment and cast-iron products.

 The Government of Yukon has expressed disappointment over the harm these tariffs will inflict on both sides of the border.

-View the Phase 2 response to U.S. tariffs
+View the Phase 2 response to U.S. tariffs.

 How tariffs work